The following section outlines important policies of the Graduate Theological Foundation of which students should make themselves aware.

 Documented Use of Sources

-The Office of the Registrar at the Foundation maintains all records.
-Alumni and current students of the Foundation should, when requesting a transcript, identify themselves by name, degree program and year of graduation.
+The Office of the Registrar at the GTF maintains all records.
+Alumni and current students of the GTF should, when requesting a transcript, identify themselves by name, degree program and year of graduation.
 All requests for transcripts must be received in writing.
 The transcript reflects all work completed for the degree including all transferred courses.

 No transcript may be posted to anyone or to anywhere without prior written request from the student and payment at the time of request.